Knowing how to choose a fishing charter is the single most important part of any fishing trip.

-Finally, many fish are protected by the law, and these sometimes bear striking resemblance to the types of fish that are legitimate targets for anglers: a seasoned charter master will be able to differentiate between the two categories and save you from any legal troubles once you reach the shores.
+Finally, many fish are protected by the law.
+These sometimes bear striking resemblance to the types of fish that are legitimate targets for anglers.
+A seasoned charter master will be able to differentiate between the two and save you from any legal troubles once you reach the shore.

 How good are their social skills?

-This may sound like a funny way to judge a captain, but is a relevant one nonetheless.
-Should there be any beginner anglers on board, or really anyone unacquainted with the local fish variety and techniques, it is the captain that must be able to step in the role of a teacher before any lines are cast.
+This may sound like a funny way to judge a captain, but it’s a relevant one nonetheless.
+If there are any beginner anglers on board, or really anyone unacquainted with the local fish and techniques, it’s up to the captain to step into the role of teacher before any lines are cast.

 If a captain has an encyclopedic knowledge of the local waters but is unable or unwilling to communicate it to their clients, the entire experience could be drastically affected.

-Also, it goes without saying that the captain should be plain old fun (you’re spending 4 to 8 hours in a confined space with them after all, aren’t you?).
-Of course, this isn’t to say he should bend over backwards to entertain everyone on board, but it should at least be obvious that they love what they do, and aren’t just motivated by the income.
-Charter fishing, after all, is primarily a form of entertainment: the one you’re paying good money for, at that.
-So be sure to check out the captain’s reviews on websites like TripAdvisor and FishingBooker, paying special attention to buzzwords such as ‘fun’, ‘friendly’, ‘engaging’ etc.
+Also, it goes without saying that the captain should be plain old fun (you’re spending 4 to 8 hours in a confined space with them after all).
+Of course, this isn’t to say they should bend over backwards to entertain everyone on board, but it should at least be obvious that they love what they do.
+That they aren’t just motivated by the income.

 What are their tournament credentials?

-If you’re going after a record-breaking fish, check the captain’s track record in the recent local tournaments.
-Also, ask if they are thoroughly familiar with the IGFA rules in case a world-record catch actually occurs.
-This might be a pretty cocky question to ask, but hey, they won’t be laughing when a monster GT decides to visit the end of your line, now will they?
+If you’re going after a record-breaking fish, check the captain’s track record in the local tournaments.
+Also, ask if they’re thoroughly familiar with the IGFA rules in case of a world-record catch.
+This might be a pretty cocky question to ask, but hey, they won’t be laughing when a monster GT decides to hit your line, now will they?

 How do they market their charter business?

-Does the Captain have a website, or is he relying on the marina to book clients for him?
-Is he doing most of his business on the run via a single cell phone, or does his firm maintain a physical location with around-the-clock customer service?
+Does the captain have a website, or are they relying on the marina to book clients for them?
+Are they doing most of their business on the run via a single cell phone, or does their firm maintain a physical location with around-the-clock customer service?
 Will you receive a written confirmation of your booking, with all the terms and conditions clearly outlined, or does the Cap’ like to keep things a bit more ‘informal’?

 Are you determined to finally make this your Grand Slam year, or is this trip more about bonding with your kids, maybe teaching them the subtle art of fly fishing?
 Whichever style you prefer, there’s a charter out there that specializes in it.

-If you plan on trolling for Billfish, pledge right now to not even think about booking a half-day charter.
+If you want to troll for Billfish, don’t even think about a half-day charter

-It matters little if you’re in a big game paradise destination or not, catching one in such a short timeframe is usually beyond lucky.
+It matters little if you’re in a big game paradise destination or not, catching Billfish in such a short timeframe is usually beyond lucky.
 Why?
 For one, the hotspot may be too distant to reach in only half a day.
-Secondly, sometimes, the big fish who make prime story material only come out for a late afternoon bite, right around the time that you’re back on the shore, annoyed and storyless.
+Secondly, the big fish who make prime story material sometimes only come out for a late afternoon bite – right around the time that you’re back on the shore, annoyed and storyless.

-A good captain is the one who doesn’t let your fishing experience impact his ability to put you on the fish.
-A half-day charter may be a good idea for a complete beginner, however.
-Also, if the rest of your party doesn’t ‘necessarily share’ your obsession with sailfish, many charter services offer additional activities during the fishing trip: whether you entertain your kids with snorkeling, or take your spouse to a sunset cruise, customizing your day on the sea makes sure there’s more than one happy face when you get back home.
+A good captain is the one who doesn’t let your fishing experience impact their ability to put you on the fish.
+A half-day charter may be a good idea for a complete beginner.
+Also, if the rest of your party doesn’t necessarily share your obsession with Sailfish, many charter services offer additional activities during the fishing trip.
+Whether you entertain your kids with snorkeling, or take your spouse on a sunset cruise, customizing your day on the sea makes sure there’s more than one happy face when you get back home.

 5. Boat Speed & Size